browserengineering/book/book/graphics.md

 [Chapter 13](animations.md) discusses compositing in more detail.

-But this scrolling is pretty slow.[^slow-scroll] Why?
+But scrolling in our browser is pretty slow.[^slow-scroll] Why?
 It turns out that loading information about the shape of a character, inside `create_text`, takes a while.
 To speed up scrolling we need to make sure to do it only when necessary (while at the same time ensuring the